andrewdalpino/UltraZoom/README.md

 # Ultra Zoom

 A fast singe image super-resolution (SISR) model for upscaling images without loss of detail.
 Ultra Zoom uses a two-stage "zoom in and enhance" strategy that first applies a deterministic upscaling algorithm to the image and then uses a deep neural network to fill in the details.
-As such, Ultra Zoom requires less memory and compute than upscalers that must necessarily predict every pixel.
+As such, Ultra Zoom requires less resources than upscalers that must necessarily predict every pixel - making it great for real-time image processing.
 Despite its relative size, Ultra Zoom performs on par with much larger models.

 ## Key Features

-- **Fast and scalable**: Instead of directly predicting the individual pixels of the upscaled image, SuperCool uses a fast deterministic upscaling algorithm and then fills in the missing details through a residual pathway that operates primarily within the low-resolution subspace.
-As such, the model is capable of being used for real-time image processing.
+- **Fast and scalable**: Instead of directly predicting the individual pixels of the upscaled image, Ultra Zoom uses a fast deterministic upscaling algorithm and then enhances the image through a residual pathway that operates primarily within the low-resolution subspace of a deep neural network.

+- **Next-gen architecture**: Ultra Zoom employs a next-generation Convolutional neural network architecture that performs better than previous generations by employing large depthwise separable filters, wide activations, and a sub-pixel convolutional decoder.

+- **Optimized for perception**: Not only do we train Ultra Zoom to generate new pixels but also to choose those pixels in such a way that maintains the perceptual quality of the original image.

 ## Pretrained Models